 Nepal shares borders with China to the north, and it divides borders East, West, and south with India.
 Tourist can get on arrival visa quickly at major entry point while traveling by land.
 Rasuwa Gadi Border in The north with China and couple of number of the border with India like Kakarvitta, Raxual, Bhairawaha, Pashupatinagar, etc.,

 Upon arrival in Nepal, all visitors must complete an entry/exit form, including a customs declaration.
-Your copy of the form must be kept safe with passport while in Nepal and presented to the customs/immigration officials on departure.
+Your copy of the form must be kept safe with your passport while in Nepal and presented to the customs/immigration officials on departure.
 In case you are obtaining your pre-arranged visa.
 You should read the below visa section while proceeding to the Visa counter upon arrival.
 According to immigration, office procedures change from time to time.
 From Nebula travels, we will provide you with information on where to meet your guide/driver as well as we offer you 24-hour emergency contact numbers in case of any difficulty.

 ATM for withdrawing Nepalese Rupees are widely available in major airports, shopping malls, hotels.
 For most banks, there is a maximum withdrawal of 25,000 NPR, i.e., approximately USD 250 per transaction; however, several withdrawals may be made in a single day.
 There is also a fee of NPR 200 locally for every withdrawal.
 When you need it, please ask your tour guide for help when you need to locate an ATM.

 Most businesses are open from Sunday to Friday.
 Government offices are open from 10:00 to 17:00 with some closing for lunch from noon to 13:00.
 On Saturdays as well, many retailers and travel agencies remain open.